Asking to Dismiss a Civil Case

 The court will usually send a notice to the parties telling them that it plans to dismiss the case before dismissing it.
 The notice may give the parties a deadline to take actions to move the case forward.

-If a civil case has been dismissed for one of these reasons, a party can ask to set aside or "undo" the dismissal, and continue moving forward with the case by filing a Motion to Vacate Dismissal and Reinstate Civil Case.
-The Motion to Vacate Dismissal and Reinstate Civil Case web page has information about the process, and forms.
+If your case was dismissed for one of these reasons, you can ask to set aside or "undo" the dismissal.
+See our Motion to Vacate Dismissal and Reinstate Civil Case page.

 Utah Rule of Judicial Administration 4-103 and Utah Rule of Civil Procedure 60(b)(1).